 You may enter a specific identifier for your crystallization plate here.
 When pushing the "Save" button, the motor positions for all measured drops is being saved to file "Identifier.dat" in directory MARLOGDIR/xps.
 The ID string should not contain spaces and it also best to avoid special characters.
 Instead of using the "Custom" choice, the choices "Date", "Increment" and "Random" are available.
 For "Date", "Increment" and "Random", the input field on the right hand side of that menu is ignored.
 As ID string, either the current date and time ("Date") is used or a random string consisting of 3 alphanumeric characters ("Random") or a incremental number ("Increment").

 When clicking into a specific drop in the "Crystallization plate" area on the right hand side of the XPS page, relevant information for the selected drop is displayed separately in this area.
-Each drop may have a defined status: either "unknown", "cleared", "assigned", "queued" or "done" (see below).
-For drops that have been assigned, typically a photo is available (if a video grabber card is available on the PC) and that photo will be shown underneath the status area.
+Each drop may have a defined status: either "unknown", "predicted", "confirmed", "queued" or "done" (see below).
+For drops that have been confirmed, typically a photo is available (if a video grabber card is available on the PC) and that photo will be shown underneath the status area.

-This area show the current setup of the crystallization plate as seen from the perspective of a mounted detector.
+This area show the current setup of the crystallization plate as seen from the perspective of the X-ray beam leaving the collimator.
 Please note, that the visualization of the crystallization plate may not be identical to your actual crystallization plate.
 For simplicity, drops a to c are either shown in a strictly vertical arrangement (as shown above) or in a horizontal arrangement, but not in mixed arrangements like can be found for instance in Swissci 3-drop plates.
 Still, since the relevant parameters for moving from drop a to drop b and from drop b and drop c are part of the plate definitions, you can assume that when moving from drop a to drop c you may get close to where the expected crystal sits.